 The Future of Security Is The Fingerprint Door Lock System

 Fingerprint door lock systems are called systems for a reason: the lock is just one part of a versatile security package.
 Enter the smart lock, which combines biometric locks with smart wireless features, such as the Lockly App.
 Smartphone integration of course allows you to lock and unlock your Lockly-equipped doors using your mobile device, but its utility goes way beyond that, too.

 The Lockly app ensures you can control exactly who has access to your smart-locked entryway, including family, friends, employees, renters and delivery people.
 This can even include time-limited passes for temporary access or set up automated locking times for peace of mind.

-If you have a Wi-Fi-connected Lockly smart lock, you can even monitor when your door is locked or unlocked from the app with real-time alerts from anywhere, or integrate with Google Assistant or Alexa to control your lock with voice commands.
+If you have a Wi-Fi or network-connected Lockly smart lock, you can even monitor when your door is locked or unlocked from the app with real-time alerts from anywhere, or integrate with Google Assistant or Alexa to control your lock with voice commands.

 Still using your vintage peephole?
 On some devices, the Lockly App allows for two-way audio communication with those in your entryway, a much safer, more convenient and more elegant solution to cracking the door and taking a peek.
 Likewise, biometric locks like the Lockly Vision Elite add full HD, night vision-capable video to the experience, enabling you to keep an eye on your home from just about anywhere on the planet.

 Locky Does More to Protect You

 While biometric locks are generally a flat-out upgrade to mechanical locks, not all fingerprint door lock systems are created equally.
 We take biometric security to a new level by offering 3D fingerprint scanning, which enhances security by reading full finger geometry, such as the length, width and unique shape of each person’s finger, in addition to the print.